Mary Beth Doyle Park

 Overview

-Mary Beth Doyle Park is an 85-acre park on the south side of Ann Arbor.
+Mary Beth Doyle Park is a large 85-acre park on the south side of Ann Arbor.
 It is located to the south of Packard Street, between Stone School Road and Platt Road.
 View the Ann Arbor Parks and Nature Areas Map for location context.
-The park was called Brown Park until 2006, which is a name you will still find online and in old articles.
-A mix of attractions can be found at the park including a playground, basketball court, disc golf course and a large wetland area with native flowers.
+The park was called Brown Park until 2006, which is a name you could still find online and in old articles.
+A mix of amenities can be found at the park including a playground, a basketball court, a disc golf course, a wooded nature area and a large wetland area with native flowers.
+The disc golf course is 18 holes and is a very popular attraction.
 There is a paved circular path, accessible from the Birch Hollow Drive parking lot, that goes around the pond and wetland area.
 The paved path connects to other neighborhood access points, including a connection to the neighborhood to the south (which is home to Arbor Oaks Park and Bryant Community Center) at Plainview Court and Braeburn Circle via a pedestrian I-94 overpass.

 Park Notices